Stop the Post-Hike Hobble: 3 Best Hiking Backpacks for Back Pain

 You wake up, swing your legs over the edge of the bed, and your lower back loudly disagrees with every life decision you made the day before.
 I call it the Post-Hike Hobble.

-Here is the truth: hiking isn’t supposed to hurt.
-If your back is screaming, it is almost never your body’s fault.
-It is a gear failure, plain and simple.
+Here is the truth.
+Hiking isn’t supposed to hurt.
+While many people blame their bodies, the reality is that a massive amount of trail-induced back pain is actually a gear failure.
 Most of the time, the culprit is a poorly fitting backpack quietly destroying your spine one trail mile at a time.

 The good news?
-This is completely fixable.
-Below, I’ll walk you through exactly why your current pack might be working against you, and then introduce the best hiking backpacks for back pain that are genuinely built to save your spine.
+This is highly preventable.
+Below, I will walk you through exactly why your current pack might be working against you.
+Below is a breakdown of the best hiking backpacks for back pain that are genuinely built to save your spine.

 Pack